JocysCom/UMQF/MORA/analysis/einstein/entities/albert-einstein-actions.md

 1. Peace Movement Participants (approx. 100,000 active followers)

 ### 1 Peace Movement Participants - mobilized for peace

+Context: Einstein advocated for radical pacifism and war resistance in the 1920s, urging individuals to refuse military service, before shifting his stance in the face of the Nazi threat.

 - **ΔOS**: +0.01 (Moral clarity, hope, sense of purpose)
 - **VSA**: 0.58